phpearth/conduct/conduct.md

 be rejected and your behavior will be alerted to the GitHub staff.

 Security issues are examined and treated accordingly to the severity of the situation.
-If the issue is severe the topic is removed from the public discussion to prevent further possible damage.
+If the issue is severe, the topic is removed from the public discussion to prevent further possible damage.
 Project owners are notified about it and are given time to fix it.

 ### Social behavior

 **You have to act social**.
-There is no place for harassments, bulling or political content that does not cover web development topics.
+There is no place for harassment or bullying at our group, nor any place for political content not related to PHP or web development.
 You should never compromise or harm other members.

 **Discrimination is not acceptable**.
 Discrimination on the basis of race, gender, sexual orientation, gender identity, age, nationality, religion,